 Zynerba Pharmaceuticals (ZYNE) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the specialty pharmaceutical company had lost 7.45% over the past month.
-This has lagged the Medical sector's loss of 1.91% and the S&P 500's gain of 0.19% in that time.
+Heading into today, shares of the specialty pharmaceutical company had lost 14.29% over the past month, lagging the Medical sector's loss of 2.01% and the S&P 500's of 0% in that time.

 ZYNE will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect ZYNE to post earnings of -$0.49 per share.
-This would mark a year-over-year decline of 11.36%.
+On that day, ZYNE is projected to report earnings of -$0.49 per share, which would represent a year-over-year decline of 11.36%.

-It is also important to note the recent changes to analyst estimates for ZYNE.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for ZYNE.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.94% higher within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 ZYNE is currently a Zacks Rank #1 (Strong Buy).

 Click to get this free report